louisecchan/meditation-app/README.md

 # Sanity O'Clock 🌿

-A simple, browser-based meditation application designed to help users stay sane and focus through guided sessions.
+A simple, browser-based meditation application designed to help users stay sane and focused through guided sessions.

 ## 🛠️ Technologies Used